 We have field stations for testing in different atmospheres, in seawater and in different soils.
-Our atmospheric field stations cover most environments and are located in many locations in Sweden and abroad.
+Our atmospheric field stations cover most environments and are located in many locations in Sweden and abroad (For example, Asia, Africa, and North and South America.).
 Exposure testing in seawater can be performed in our locations on the west coast of Sweden and on the Atlantic coast in Brest, France.
 For testing exposure in a range of soils we have access to eight testing locations throughout Sweden.

 Corrosion testing in the laboratory

 For atmospheric corrosion testing in the laboratory we have a large number of climate chambers and salt spray chambers.
 For corrosion testing of materials for high-temperature applications we have a high-temperature lab that is equipped with various types of furnaces for exposure testing.
 We also have autoclaves for corrosion testing of materials that are used in chemically aggressive environments, for example, in lye, organic acids and fuels.